joeseverino/tls-cert-renewal-automation/README.md

 ---

-## Example output
+## Example Output

 Public edge TLS:

-jseverino.com
+    example.com
     Status: VALID
     Issuer: Google Trust Services
     Days left: 69

 Origin SSL:

-jseverino.com
+    example.com
     Status: VALID
-Issuer: Let's Encrypt E7
+    Issuer: Let's Encrypt
     Days left: 85
-Domains: *.jseverino.com, *.jseverino.net, jseverino.com, jseverino.net
+    Domains: *.example.com, example.com

 ---

-## Renewal strategy
+## Renewal Strategy

-Let's Encrypt certs last 90 days.
+Let's Encrypt certificates are valid for 90 days.

-Renew at ~60 days.
+Renew around 60 days.

-ssl-status shows both edge and origin timing so you can verify everything is aligned.
+Use ssl-status to verify both edge and origin certificate timing.

 ---

 ## Notes

-- Edge and origin certificates will NOT match — that is expected
+- Edge and origin certificates will not match; this is expected
-- Cloudflare always serves its own certificate to users
+- Cloudflare always serves its own certificate to visitors
-- Your script manages the origin certificate used between Cloudflare and your server
+- This script manages the origin certificate used between Cloudflare and the server
-- If a domain fails in VERIFY_DOMAINS, it is not reachable over HTTPS or not configured
+- If a domain fails verification, it is not reachable over HTTPS or not configured

 ---

 ## Summary

-This script gives you:
+This project provides:

-- Fully automated wildcard certificate issuance
+- Automated wildcard certificate issuance
 - Secure DNS validation through Cloudflare
-- Automated deployment to cPanel
+- Automated deployment to cPanel via UAPI
-- Clear visibility into both edge and origin TLS layers
+- Visibility into both edge and origin TLS layers

-This is not just renewal — it is full TLS lifecycle automation.
+This is full TLS lifecycle automation, not just certificate renewal.